Free Customer Discovery Interview Form Template for Startups

 - Ask about current process before asking about frustration — context first

-- Let the core pain-point question stay dynamic instead of adding more fixed questions
+- Deliver the core pain-point question conversationally instead of adding more fixed questions

 - Use it to reach volume beyond what live 1:1 calls can cover, not as a full replacement